“One day the Pharisees and Sadducees came to test Jesus’ claims by asking him to show them a miraculous sign from heaven.

 For this reason air masses are categorized (and subdivided) into 6 classes, based on where the originate (see a map of these):

 - continental tropical – cT – formed over southern land masses … warm and dry.
 They usually form over the Desert Southwest of the USA and northern Mexico during summer.
-They can bring record heat to the US Plains and the Canadian Prairies and southern Ontario during summer, but they usually do not make it to the East Coast.
+They can bring dry weather and record heat to the US Plains and the Canadian Prairies and southern Ontario during summer, but they usually do not make it to the East Coast.
 As they move eastward, moisture evaporates into the air, making the air mass more like a maritime tropical air mass.

 - maritime equatorial – mE … formed over equatorial oceans … very warm and very wet.
 These are common along the Equator.
 Lots of heat.
 Lots of precipitation.